Countable real analysis: Countable real analysis

-\begin{defi}[irrational numbers] Let $X\in K$.
-We call the number $X$ irrational if $X\not\in E[\Q]$. \end{defi} Starting from the next subsection we denote real numbers by the letters $u$, $v$, $w$, $x$, $y$ and $z$, possibly enriched with indices and/or primes.
+\begin{defi} $X\in K$ is an irrational number if $X\not\in E[\Q]$. \end{defi} Starting from the next subsection we denote real numbers by the letters $u$, $v$, $w$, $x$, $y$ and $z$, possibly enriched with indices and/or primes.
 In this subsection we use capital letters $W$, $X$, $Y$ and $Z$.

-We introduce arithmetic of cuts by means of {\em generating sequences} which we devised in \cite{klaz_dedeCut}.
-We denote by $C$ the set of {\em Cauchy sequences $(a_n)$}.
-These are sequences $(a_n)$ in $\Q$ such that